watertap-org/watertap/docs/how_to_guides/notebooks.rst

 Customization
 ^^^^^^^^^^^^^

-Binder uses a Git repository hosted on e.g. GitHub to fetch the notebooks and create the runtime environment.
+Binder uses a Git repository hosted on, e.g., GitHub to fetch the notebooks and create the runtime environment.
-Users can specify a specific fork, branch, and Git ref (e.g. a particular commit hash), as well as the path to a particular directory or notebook file within the repository, that will be used when first starting the environment.
+Users can specify a specific fork, branch, and Git ref (e.g., a particular commit hash), as well as the path to a particular directory or notebook file within the repository, that will be used when first starting the environment.

 These options can be specified interactively on the `Binder homepage <https://mybinder.org/>`_, which will create a URL that can then be shared with others to generate a (separate) instance of the environment with the same repository settings.